norberttak/NavMe-cli/README.md

 The TRACE has the most detailed log level but it can generate huge log file.
 Use this only in case of detailed debugging.

+AVWX_API_TOKEN is an API token which allows you to query METAR and TAF live data from AVWX services.
+See details ad [show metar](#show_metar) command

+SIMBRIEF_USER_ID contains your numeric user id on www.simbrief.com.
+See details at [load simbrief](#load_simbrief) command.

 The configuration values can also be set during runtime. see details in [set_option](#set_option).
 ## Navigation data source
 It uses the navigation data of your XPlane simulator.
 It parses the navigation data at startup time.
 The files being parsed are:
 - Custom Data/earth_fix.dat
 - Custom Data/earth_nav.dat
+- Global Scenery/Global Airports/Earth nav data/apt.dat
 - Custom Data/CIFP/*.dat (on demand, if need info about an airport)

 If you want to use the NaveME-CLI on other computer you can copy the above files from your XPlane (keep the directory structure) to the other computer and edit the navme-cli.ini file to set the XPLANE_ROOT option.